This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Remove the pork chops to a plate.

-If you are looking for a super easy pork chop recipe, you can stop here and these pork chops will be delicious.
-But if you want amazing gravy and an over-the-top eating experience, keep on going!
+If you are looking for a super easy pork chop recipe, you can stop here, and these pork chops will be delicious.
+But if you want fantastic gravy and an over-the-top eating experience, keep going!

 The kids and husband absolutely loved this recipe.
 This one for sure is a keeper.